-Just as with fungicide applications for corn and soybeans, we need to select our opportunities where the probability of economic return is the greatest.
+Just as with fungicide applications for corn and soybeans, it is important to select the opportunities where the probability of economic return is the greatest.
 To apply fungicides to alfalfa without much thought to harvest schedule or environmental conditions does not follow proper stewardship of pesticide use, nor would it result in maximizing profits.